MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-getting-started/includes/2-customer-narrative.md

 ## Information technology

-Beyond new innovations, Tailwind's central IT teams support all of the back-office and store technologies.
+Beyond new innovations, Tailwind's central IT teams support the back office and store technologies.

 :::image type="content" source="../media/balance.png" alt-text="A graphic showing a balance of speed and control." border="false":::
 _Figure 3: A balance of speed and control._